 - Click the Folder tab in the top ribbon.

 - Click Recover Deleted Items.

 - Select the email(s) you want to restore and ensure that the “Restore Selected Items” option is selected.
 Click OK to restore the emails to their original location.

-The hex editor method requires technical proficiency, and it can result in loss of mailbox data if executed incorrectly.
-So, apply this method on a copy of the PST file (and not the original PST) and only if you feel comfortable running the steps.
+Caution: This process requires technical proficiency.
+It can result in loss of mailbox data if executed incorrectly.
+So, apply this method on a copy of the PST file (and not the original PST) and only if you feel comfortable executing these steps.

 - Download a freeware hex editor application like HxD.

 - Install the HxD application and launch it.

 - Open a copy of the Outlook PST file in the app.

 - Delete the 7th to 13th hexadecimal positions using the space bar.

 - This will damage the PST without causing any data loss.